PRP works by recreating and stimulating the body's natural healing process, using patient's own cells to promote accelerated healing.

 In hair restoration, PRP is injected into the scalp.
 The application of PRP causes miniaturized hair follicles to become healthier and larger, producing more robust hair growth.
 PRP activates follicular progenitor cells (adult stem cells) and promotes angiogenesis and localised cell growth.
 Effective for both male and female pattern hair loss.

 PRP delivers powerful growth factors that improve blood supply and cellular regeneration which is helpful for a broad range of surgical healing applications in head and neck surgery, cardiovascular surgery, ENT, cosmetic surgery, oral surgery and periodontal surgery.
-Because PRP is autologous (obtained from you), the risk of allergic reaction or rejection is almost zero
+Because PRP is autologous (obtained from the patient who will receive it), the risk of allergic reaction or rejection is very low.